ramigs/strapi-nuxt-article/strapi-nuxt.md

 };
 ```

-"Next, we need to set up the modules.
-Paste the code below into `nuxt.config.js`:"
+Now, we are ready to configure the Auth module.
+Paste the code below into
+`nuxt.config.js`:

 ```javascript
 /*